-A swarm of bright little bugs inspire a busy mom to remember what's important in life.
+A swarm of bright little bugs inspire a busy mom to recall what's important in life.

 “You look stressed,” my husband, George, said, peering over my shoulder as I typed furiously on my laptop.
 The glare of the computer screen was hurting my eyes, but I had a newspaper column to finish, plus some changes in a book I was writing due to my editor soon.